andreasabel/inCode/entry/tries-with-recursion-schemes.md

 final result value (here, of type `A`).
 Remember that a `TrieF k v A` contains a `Maybe v` and a `Map k A`.
 The `A` we are given (as the values of the given map) are the results of folding up all of the original subtries along each key; it's the "results so far".
-The leaves of the map become the very thing we swore to create.
+The values in the map become the very things we swore to create.

 Then, we use `cata` to "fold" our value along the algebra: